 By explicitly giving the code for each property, you reduce the likelihood of implementation errors and make the lives of your developers easier in the process! 🎉

 There’s a lot of thought that goes into creating a great tracking plan.
-You need to dive deep into your users’ behaviors and attitudes to measure the metrics that reflect your progress toward KPIs.
-Even with this awesome DLC, doing this manually is a bear.
+You need to dive deep into your users’ behaviours and attitudes to measure the metrics that reflect your progress toward KPIs.
+Even with this awesome tracking plan, doing this manually is a bear.